HIP-infrastructure/HIP-infrastructure.github.io/docs/source/guides/GUIDE_How_to_use_the_HIP_spaces_and_share_data_with_other_users.rst

 .. admonition:: Data policy

-   The HIP will endeavor to comply with national and international laws and regulations, comprising principles such as intellectual property rights and the protection of privacy, ethical considerations and security regulations when designing rules and conditions for access and the use of the platform in any of the aforementioned spaces.
+   The HIP endeavor to comply with national and international laws and regulations, comprising principles such as intellectual property rights and the protection of privacy, ethical considerations and security regulations when designing rules and conditions for access and the use of the platform in any of the aforementioned spaces.